 Electrical Tools Names and Pictures

-If the screwdriver tool sheath gets nicked or damaged in any way then throw it out as the insulation properties has been compromised.
+If the screwdriver tool sheath gets nicked or damaged in any way then throw it out as the insulation properties have been compromised.
+Sometimes as an electrician, I am forced to work on live terminals to fault find.
+These screwdrivers make it safer.

 Apprentice Fluke Multi-meter

 This is the standard tool for electricians.
-Fluke are the world leaders in these voltage measuring devices.
+Fluke is the world leader in these voltage-measuring devices.
 With a whole range of different multi-meters available you can find one to fit your budget.

-If you are a domestic electrician you won’t have need of the more expensive industrial fluke multimeters.
+If you are a domestic electrician you won’t need some of the capabilities of the more expensive industrial fluke multimeters.
 Stick with one that is value for money such as the Fluke 115.
 This will cover 99% of every test you may do as a domestic electrical apprentice.
 Such as Voltage AC/DC, Current, Ohms, and Diode Test.

 I like the backlight feature for when you are working in dark areas and make sure you get a soft case for it as they will get thrown around a lot in a tool bag.

-Once you pick a field to specialize in such as an instrumentation electrician you can then invest in a more advanced multi-meter like the Fluke 789 process-meter.
+Once you pick a field to specialize in such as an instrumentation electrician you can then invest in a more advanced multimeter like the Fluke 789 process-meter.
+Being able to simulate 4-20 mA signals, and having a Built-In 24 V Loop Supply is a must-have for any industrial electrician apprentice.

 Having a quality set of insulated pliers and side cutters is the third most used tools in my toolkit.
 They are used to strip wires, cut cables and twist over bare copper strands.
 Make sure they are easy to use and are sharp.
 They will last you a lifetime.
 Needle nose pliers are also handy to reach into small places.